Data Controller (“the Company”): Acorn Synergie UK Ltd (incorporating Acorn Recruitment Ltd and Acorn Rail Ltd)

 How do we collect your personal information?

-The Company may collect personal information about employees, workers, contractors & job applicants in a variety of ways.
-It is collected during the recruitment process, either directly from you or sometimes from a third party.
 We may also collect personal information from other external third parties, such as references from former employers, information from background check providers, information from credit reference agencies and criminal record checks from the Disclosure and Barring Service (DBS).

 Your personal information may be stored in different places, including in your personnel file, in the Company's HR management system, recruitment database and in other IT systems, such as the e-mail system.